Births in the United States In the United States, the true probab... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
-In this context, the probability of a baby being a boy is given as 0.512, which implies that the probability of a baby being a girl is 1 - 0.512 = 0.488.
-Understanding these basic probabilities is essential for calculating the likelihood of various outcomes in a family with three children.
+Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
+In this context, the probability of a baby being a boy is given as 0.512, indicating that there is a 51.2% chance of a boy being born.
+Understanding probability is essential for calculating the chances of multiple independent events occurring together.

 Recommended video: